kadamiec/vscode-salesforce-query-editor/README.md

 ### Firefox

-Mozilla has no plans for PWA features.
-But why are you using Firefox?
-You should change to any of the Chromium based browsers.
+Mozilla has no plans for supporting PWA features.

 ## Settings